karthik-s-22222/project-using-tkinter-2/Readme.md

 📝 Project Overview
 This application serves as a central hub for productivity:

-Think Pad: A classic text editor inspired by Notepad, featuring font zooming, printing, and automatic timestamps.
+1.Think Pad: A classic text editor inspired by Notepad, featuring font zooming, printing, and automatic timestamps.

-Task Manager: A modern GUI version of a "To-Do List" that replaces traditional CLI (command line) inputs with interactive buttons and a visual list.
+2.Task Manager: A modern GUI version of a "To-Do List" that replaces traditional CLI (command line) inputs with interactive buttons and a visual list.

- Key Features About this project
+💻 Key Features About this project

 1. Think Pad (Editor)
 File Control: Create, Open, and Save .txt files easily.
 Dynamic Zoom: Change font size instantly using the Zoom menu (Fixes the global font_size error).